Are you planning a visit to Lithuania’s second city and are wondering what to do in Kaunas?

 Sugihara House

-This museum, located in the Žaliakalnis neighbourhood just outside of the city centre, is best reached by either public transit or personal vehicle, but it is well worth the journey.
+This museum, located in the Žaliakalnis neighbourhood just outside of the city centre, is best reached by either public transit or your own car, but it is well worth the journey.

 Located in the former residence of the Japanese ambassador for Lithuania, the Sugihara House explores the life and work of Chiune Sugihara.